3SKIZE/The-Lazy-Privilege-Escalation/README.md

 # The-Lazy-Privilege-Escalation
 A script by @Given$
 What is this script ?
-It is a batch script for windows he 's regrouping Sherlock-master and Windows-Privesc-check-master (and soon I hope other script will be add)
+It is a batch script for windows privilege escalation (local) he 's regrouping Sherlock-master and Windows-Privesc-check-master (and soon I hope other script will be add)
 It is a script for the lazy !
-It facilitates the use of its two brilliant and very powerful tools with its command line interface very easy to use with an agent system (number)
+It facilitates the use of them too brilliant and very powerful tools with its command line interface very easy to use with an agent system (number)

-\\\\\Utilisation//////
+It is a very practical transportable script that we download to a USB key that we plug into a machine that we have physical access to (for example during the absence of your boss ...) and that we launch on the target machine.
+And we can then exploit the vulnerabilities found via metasploi for example.

+Download: First you must clone the files of Sherlock Master and of windows-privesc-check on an USB key For this just see README2.

+Utilisation:
-After Download just start the script and choose an agent
+To use this you must have a physical access to the Computer of your victim After Download just start the script and choose an agent

 \\\\ Attention I am just 13 years old and I use the batch beacause it more easy for me////